skfarhad/hazard_reporting_system/README.md

 particularly in situations where the individual is unable to speak or when lines are congested during large-scale emergencies.

-<br>This project aims to address these issues by developing a Hazard Reporting System that uses SMS and text
+<br>This project aims to address these issues by developing a Hazard Reporting System that uses SMS and text.
+We'll also
+include a Geo-Location enabled mobile app for generic incident reporting.
 - parsed geo-location information to connect distressed individuals with the nearest volunteers,
 - enabling faster and more effective emergency responses across Bangladesh.<br>